AdamCraven/AdamCraven.github.io/_posts/2014-09-04-a-better-module-structure-for-angular.markdown

 ## Further reading

-* Part 2 - A walk through of the implementation with code samples (coming soon)
+* Part 2 - A walk through of the implementation with code samples (coming early Jan 2015)
-* Part 3 - Advanced implementations (coming soon)
+* Part 3 - Advanced implementations (tbc)

 ---